Rakesh9100/CalcDiverse/Calculators/Twin-Prime-Number-Calculator/README.md

 ## Description :-

-This calculator will help you calculate your basic arithmetic calculations.
-This is your user friendly basic calculator.
-It has added functionality of switching between dark and light mode.
-It has a modern design with a simple and easy to use interface.
-Best for your daily use.
+This calculator identifies pairs of prime numbers that are exactly 2 units apart.
+It takes a limit or range as input, checks for prime numbers within that range, and then finds pairs with a difference of 2.
+The calculator efficiently displays these twin prime pairs, making it easy to explore these special numbers.

 ## Tech Stacks :-